MackCesar/MetalDiffusion/README.md

 Stable Diffusion 2.0 (SD) uses two different models than SD 1.4 and 1.5.
 It's important to select the correct mode when creating with your model(s).

-Under *Advanced Settings*, select your model.
+Under *Settings*, select your model.
 Then select `Use Legacy Stable Diffusion` if you are using any SD models made prior to the release of SD 2.0.

 #### Differences between the legacy model and contemporary model

-What changed between the two models were:
+What changed between the two versions of Stable Diffusion were:

 **The Text Encoder model**